Skip to Main Content

 Where the web page includes images created by others, it's the images that need to be referenced - not the full web pages.

-The photograph below has separate creator information listed so the photograph is referenced, not the full web page.
-Note that the photograph has been shared under a Creative Commons Licence so this information has been added to the copyright statement.
+Note that the photograph has been shared under a Creative Commons Licence so this information has been used in place of a copyright statement.
+What is Creative Commons?

 Part 1 - Cite the creator and year, and mention the figure in your text: